 NHS Negligence Claims

 As one of the largest and oldest national, publicly-funded institutions for medical care, the National Health Service (NHS) plays a significant role in treating millions of patients each year.
-The premise behind the establishment of NHS was the need for quality healthcare made available to everyone in England.
+The premise behind the establishment of the NHS was the need for quality healthcare made available for everyone in England.
 However, the growing patient population puts pressure on NHS trusts each year, and the medical care received is not always the best it can be.

 There are various types of NHS negligence that you may be able to claim for.
 These include but are not limited to: